Drag on Cylinders Moving in Superfluid 3He-B as the Dimension Spans the Coherence Length: Results

 We note that the damping force shown in Fig.~\ref{F_vs_D} is calculated using Eq.~(\ref{harmonic}), that is, for a rigid cylindrical rod moving normally to its axis, while in reality most of our vibrating wires were bent in a semi-circular shape.
 To obtain the drag force, one should adjust the conversion from resonance width to drag force by a factor describing how the resonator stores energy (effective mass) and how the energy is dissipated (effective resonance width)~\cite{Schmoranzer2019}.
-Also the driving force needs similar adjustment.
+Also, the driving force needs similar adjustment.
 Together these make a factor of the order of unity that depends on the resonator geometry.
-The scatter of the wires data above diameter $10^{-6}$\,m can be attributed to minor differences in the resonator geometries.
+The scatter of the wires data above diameter $10^{-6}$\,m can be attributed to the differences in the resonator geometries.
 In particular, the thickest wire in this study was bent in the shape of the letter $\Pi$~\cite{bradley2016breaking,autti2020fundamental,autti2023transport}, (triangle in Fig.~\ref{F_vs_D}).
 We note that even data for two quartz tuning forks~\cite{blaauwgeers2007quartz} of different dimensions with geometries that radically differ from the geometry of a circular cylinder is not dissimilar to the data for circular wires (squares in Fig.~\ref{F_vs_D}).
+We used the thicknesses of the forks as a substitution for the diameter $2R$ in Eq.~\ref{Force_Enrico}.
 Thus, we argue that the geometry factors can be neglected for the cylindrical wires.

+We observed similar ratios of the damping force for all our probes down to the lowest temperatures of 150\,$\mu$K as well.
+We chose a temperature of 220\,$\mu$K to illustrate the data in Fig.~~\ref{F_vs_D} as at this temperature the damping on the thickest probes is sufficiently greater than their intrinsic damping in vacuum, while at the same time the thinnest probe is not overdamped.